ropensci/UCSCXenaTools/README.md

   - PCAWG Hub: <https://pcawg.xenahubs.net>
   - ATAC-seq Hub: <https://atacseq.xenahubs.net>
   - Singel Cell Xena hub: <https://singlecellnew.xenahubs.net>

+Users can update dataset list from the newest version of UCSC Xena by hand with `XenaDataUpdate()` function, followed by restarting R and `library(UCSCXenaTools)`.

 If any url of data hub is changed or a new data hub is online, please remind me by emailing to <w_shixiang@163.com> or [opening an issue on